IntuitDeveloper/intuit-api-docs/docs/use-cases/refundReceipt.md

 }
 ```
 Required fields:
-- id: ID of an existing refundReciept
+- id: ID of an existing Refund Receipt

 Variables: